AnkurSheel/ankursheel_website/src/ankursheel_website/content/posts/2023/2023-03-05-laid-off-reflections-lessons-learned/laid-off-reflections-lessons-learned.md

 Like other startups I have been a part of, I joined this one early in the company's life before the founders built the leadership team.
 From the beginning, I openly raised things I disagreed with or thought could be better.

 I feel that as the company grew, leadership became increasingly uncomfortable with my standing up for my principles.
-It's possible that advocating for pay transparency and disagreeing with mandatory in-office days, etc., is what put the final nail in the coffin.

 Leadership might have been threatened by my discussions in internal forums around things I felt were incorrect, as they probably felt called out.
+It's possible that advocating for things like pay transparency and disagreeing with mandatory in-office days, etc., is what put the final nail in the coffin.

+Since there was no issue with my performance, with the decision to announce layoffs, they found an easy way to get me to leave.

+_I am not in a country with at-will employment(like the USA), so it's not easy to fire people here unless it's for serious misconduct.
+Even with layoffs there is a consultation period with the impacted people before (officially) finalising the decision._

 ## It worked out in the end